Multi-Exit Kolmogorov-Arnold Networks: enhancing accuracy and parsimony: Results

 Single-exit KANs generally performed well with one hidden layer (Table~\ref{tab:real_world_kan}), but we also considered zero- and two-layer KANs, and used the same shapes for the corresponding multi-exit KANs (a KAN with shape $[d,m]$ can only have one exit).
 Experimentation led to exit weights $w$ that performed well, although for both shape and weight, there is likely room for improvement.
 All other hyperparameters and training settings (grid refinement, etc.) were unchanged, leaving even more room to improve.
 For multi-exit KANs, in all cases the best performing exit was either Exit 0 or 1.

 As seen in Table~\ref{tab:real_world_kan}, multi-exits improved predictive performance on all three datasets.
-Interestingly, for all datasets, the two- and three-exit KANs outperformed the single-exit KANs of the same size and smaller, at earlier exits.
-For instance, on Airfoil, the three-exit KAN achieved $\rmse = 5.129$ \textit{at Exit 0}, improving on the single-exit KAN of the same size ($\rmse = 5.338$) by 3.9\%.
-Multi-exit KANs achieved accurate fits while simultaneously being more parsimonious.
-While additional training of the one-layer KAN could potentially close this gap, this result nevertheless suggests that multi-exit KANs improve performance simultaneously across shallower and deeper architectures.
+Interestingly, for all datasets, multi-exit KANs outperformed at early exits the single-exit KANs of the same size and smaller.
+For instance, on Airfoil, the three-exit KAN achieved $\rmse = 5.129$ \textit{at Exit 0}, improving on the single-exit KAN of the same size as that exit ($\rmse = 5.338$) by 3.9\%.
+To assess generalizability of these improvements, we evaluated performance on additional test data for two datasets (omitting Airfoil due to data availability).
+A one-sided Wilcoxon signed-rank test compared squared residuals between the best single-exit network and the best multi-exit KAN at its optimal exit (as identified in Table~\ref{tab:real_world_kan}).
+In both datasets, the residuals of the single-exit network were significantly larger than those of the multi-exit KAN (Power plant: $W = 15\,968\,151$, $p < 0.001$, $n = 7\,568$; Superconductivity: $W = 25\,745\,299$, $p < 0.01$, $n = 10\,000$).
+These results confirm that the multi-exit architecture provides statistically significant improvements in predictive accuracy that generalize to new unseen data.

+Multi-exit KANs achieved accurate, generalizable fits while simultaneously being more parsimonious on all three datasets.
+While additional training of the single-exit KANs could potentially close these gaps, these results nevertheless suggest that multi-exit KANs improve performance simultaneously across shallower and deeper architectures.